Bone and Soft Tissue Pathology

 The Division of Bone and Soft Tissue Pathology provides diagnostic services to Massachusetts General Hospital and pathologists throughout the United States and many foreign countries.
 Fellows trained by this group have generally become academic pathologists, or specialists in large community hospitals that have active orthopaedic and oncology services.
 The major research efforts of the group since 1986 have focused on the clinicopathologic features of a variety neoplastic processes that affect the skeleton and soft tissues.
 Some of this work has been in collaboration with the Mass General Departments of Orthopaedics, Radiation Oncology, Medical Oncology and Radiology.
 Currently, the group is expanding its research effort into include the molecular genetics of bone and soft tissue tumors.

 Within the Mass General, the division is a key member of the Connective Tissue Oncology Group, which is a multidisciplinary collection of physicians dedicated to the treatment of patients at the Mass General with tumors of the soft tissue and skeleton.
-We are also members of the Partners Connective Tissue Oncology Group, which includes our counterparts at the Brigham and Woman's Hospital.
+We are also members of the Mass General Brigham Connective Tissue Oncology Group, which includes our counterparts at the Brigham and Woman's Hospital.

 - G. Petur Nielsen, MD - Subspecialty Head, Bone and Soft Tissue Pathology